 After all, the connection is pretty clear: if they have more customers, they’ll need more servers to serve those customers.
 If their server count is growing rapidly, it’s likely their user base is growing rapidly.
 And, alternatively, if it’s stagnant or decreasing, then their user base is similarly stagnant or decreasing.

-There are two important things to note here: the number of servers offered at the end of 2018, and the change in number of servers (from beginning to end).
-For the first number – the absolute value – we can see that NordVPN has the most amount of servers, at 5079 (the number has grown since then).
+There are two important things to note here: the number of servers offered at the end of 2019, and the change in number of servers (from beginning to end).
+For the first number – the absolute value – we can see that CyberGhost has the most amount of servers, at 5,900, knocking NordVPN down from its throne claimed last year.
 VyprVPN is the lowest, at 700+ servers — the absolute same number of servers as last year.

 But more interesting is the % change in server count.
-While ExpressVPN has only 2,000+ servers at the moment, they started with only 136 at the end of 2016.
-That represents a 1,370% increase.
-NordVPN is second with a 600% increase, and PureVPN and CyberGhost have good increases as well.
+While Hotspot Shield has only 3,200+ servers at the moment, they started with only 200 at the end of 2016.
+That represents a 1,500% increase.
+NordVPN is second with a 394% increase, and PureVPN and CyberGhost have good increases as well.

-Surprisingly, HMA has had a decrease in server counts: at the end of 2016 it listed 940 servers, but at the end of 2018 only 880+ servers.
-That’s a 6% decrease.
-Another interesting point is VyprVPN which has a flat 0% growth from 2016-2018.
+Surprisingly, VyprVPN continues to have a flat 0% growth from 2017-2019.
 In fact, looking back to the furthest available date on the Wayback Machine, we can see that it’s been promoting its 700+ servers since 2013!

 Interesting, to say the least.

 In absolute terms, CyberGhost is now the best when it comes to server count.
 Their 5,900 is almost twice that of ExpressVPN’s 3,000 servers.